aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

-Aiven provides a service integration that allows you to send your logs from several services, such as Aiven for Apache Kafka®, PostgreSQL®, Apache Cassandra®, OpenSearch®, Redis®\*, and Grafana®, to Aiven for OpenSearch®.
+Aiven provides a service integration that allows you to send your logs from several services, such as Aiven for Apache Kafka®, PostgreSQL®, Apache Cassandra®, OpenSearch®, Caching®, and Grafana®, to Aiven for OpenSearch®.
 Making it possible for you to use OpenSearch to gain more insight and control over your logs.